killianfmeehan/topological_node2vec/README.md

 L1_array = [lambda1 for i in range(LEN+1)]
 L2_array = [lambda2 for i in range(LEN+1)]
 ```
-L0 corresponds to the node2vec loss function; L1 corresponds to the topological loss of dimensions 1 (perimeters and disks); L2 corresponds to the topological loss of dimension 2 (surfaces and spheres).
+L0 corresponds to the node2vec loss function; L1 corresponds to the topological loss of dimension 1 (perimeters and disks); L2 corresponds to the topological loss of dimension 2 (surfaces and spheres).
 Any of these which are set to 0 (or not set at all) for a given epoch will not be measured / applied.

 ---